AI Agents in B2B Customer Support

 What is Agentic AI in B2B Customer Support?

-The core characteristics distinguish this category:
+There are 5 core characteristics that distinguish this category:

-4. Confidence-based routing: Knowing what it doesn't know and routing accordingly - auto-sending high-confidence responses, drafting medium-confidence ones for human review, staying silent and escalating when confidence is low.
+- Confidence-based routing: Knowing what it doesn't know and routing accordingly - auto-sending high-confidence responses, drafting medium-confidence ones for human review, staying silent and escalating when confidence is low.

-5. Dynamic tool use: Accessing APIs, databases, and external systems in real-time based on context - not static document retrieval.
+- Dynamic tool use: Accessing APIs, databases, and external systems in real-time based on context - not static document retrieval.

 How Agentic AI Differs from Previous Attempts

-Wave 2: Basic RAG (2020-2025)
+Basic RAG (2020-2025)

-Wave 3: Agentic AI (2025+)
+Agentic AI (2025+)

 Unlock 1: Account-Specific Intelligence